Siegel + Gale: Founding and ownership

 Siegel+Gale was founded in 1969 by Alan Siegel, an advertising, public relations and design-trained executive, and Robert Gale, a designer.
-Frustrated by the complexity of communications across industries, the founders set out to help organizations create simpler experiences.
 The company was first operated out of Siegel's apartment in New York City.
 Gale sold his share of the firm in 1974.
 In 1988, the company became a wholly owned subsidiary of Saatchi & Saatchi, the global brand advertising and marketing firm.
 After 10 years, Siegel+Gale organized an employee buy-back of the firm in association with a venture capital firm and Fleet Bank (now owned by Bank of America, Inc.).
 In 2003, the firm was acquired by the large marketing and communications company, Omnicom Group Inc.